-48,XXYY disrupts sexual development, though affected individuals are typically assigned male gender at birth.
 Adolescents and adults with this condition usually have small testes that do not produce enough testosterone, which is the hormone that directs male sexual development.
-A shortage of testosterone during puberty can lead to reduced facial and body hair, poor muscle development, low energy levels, and an increased risk of breast enlargement (gynecomastia).
+Without treatment, a shortage of testosterone during puberty can lead to reduced facial and body hair, poor muscle development, low energy levels, and an increased risk of breast enlargement (gynecomastia).
 Because their testes do not function normally, individuals with 48,XXYY syndrome have difficulty having biological children (a condition called infertility), but they may be able to have children using assisted reproductive technologies.

-As people with 48,XXYY get older, they may develop a narrowing of the blood vessels in the legs, called peripheral vascular disease.
+Additionally, individuals with 48,XXYY syndrome may have flat feet (pes planus), elbow abnormalities, abnormal fusion of certain bones in the forearm (radioulnar synostosis), allergies, asthma, type 2 diabetes, seizures, congenital heart defects, and an inflammatory condition in the throat (esophagus) called eosinophilic esophagitis.
+As people with 48,XXYY get older, they may develop a narrowing of the blood vessels in the legs called peripheral vascular disease.
 Peripheral vascular disease can cause skin ulcers to form.
-Affected individuals are also at risk of developing a type of clot called a deep vein thrombosis (DVT) that occurs in the deep veins of the legs.
-Additionally, individuals with 48,XXYY syndrome may have flat feet (pes planus), elbow abnormalities, abnormal fusion of certain bones in the forearm (radioulnar synostosis), allergies, asthma, type 2 diabetes, seizures, and congenital heart defects.
+Affected individuals are also at risk of developing a type of clot called a deep vein thrombosis that occurs in the deep veins of the legs.

-Most individuals with 48,XXYY syndrome have an IQ that ranges from 70-80 and some degree of difficulty with speech and language development.
+Most individuals with 48,XXYY syndrome have an IQ score that ranges from 60 to 80 and have some degree of difficulty with speech and language development.
 The development of motor skills such as sitting, standing, and walking may be delayed in some children with 48,XXYY syndrome.
 They may also have poor coordination.
-Learning disabilities, especially those that are language-based, are very common in people with this disorder, especially in the areas of reading and written expression.
-People with 48,XXYY seem to perform better at tasks focused on math, visual-spatial skills such as puzzles, and memorization of locations or directions.
-Affected individuals have higher than average rates of behavioral disorders, such as attention-deficit/hyperactivity disorder (ADHD); mood disorders, including anxiety and bipolar disorder; and autism spectrum disorder, which affects communication and social interaction.
+Learning disabilities are very common in people with this disorder, especially in the areas of reading and written expression.
+People with 48,XXYY typically perform better at tasks focused on math, visual-spatial skills such as puzzles, and memorization of locations or directions.
+Affected individuals have higher-than-average rates of other neurodevelopmental and behavioral disorders, such as attention-deficit/hyperactivity disorder (ADHD); mood disorders, including anxiety and depression; and autism spectrum disorder, which affects communication and social interaction.

 48,XXYY syndrome is estimated to affect 1 in 18,000 to 40,000 newborns who were assigned male at birth.